-The computed outputs are measurements from the 3DM-GX5-15 IMU sensors that are blended through an Auto-Adaptive Extended Kalman Filter (EKF) algorithm.
-The Kalman Filter produces a better estimation of attitude than can be achieved by the inertial sensors individually.
+The computed outputs are measurements from the 3DM-GX5-25 IMU sensors that are blended through an Auto-Adaptive Extended Kalman Filter (EKF) algorithm.
+The Kalman Filter produces a better estimation of attitude and heading (AHRS) outputs than can be achieved by the inertial sensors individually.
 Refer to Table 3 - Estimation Filter Outputs for a complete list of outputs.